kamilkisiela/graphql-config/docs/author-extensions.md

 sidebar_label: Extensions
 ---

-Main purpose of Extensions is to pass information to extension's consumer but also to extend the behavior of GraphQL Config's logic.
+The main purpose of GraphQL Config Extensions is to pass information to extension's consumer in order to extend the behavior of GraphQL Config's logic.

-GraphQL Config ships TypeScript declaration files so let's get use of them in following examples.
+GraphQL Config ships TypeScript declaration files so let's make use of them in following examples.

-## How to write extension
+## How to write extensions

-In order to make sure you write extension correctly, import and use `GraphQLExtensionDeclaration` type from `graphql-config` package.
-Thanks to TypeScript you get autocompletion and in-editor validation.
+In order to make sure you write extensions correctly, import and use the`GraphQLExtensionDeclaration` type from `graphql-config` package.
+Thanks to TypeScript, you get autocompletion and in-editor validation.

 The main requirement of an extension is its name.
 Providing a name lets GraphQL Config to match the extension with its namespace in the config file.